-We talked to Wheels Up’s founder and CEO Kenny Dichter about how he’s pitching in and staying sane during these uncertain times.
+We talked to Wheels Up’s founder and CEO Kenny Dichter about how he’s pitching in and staying sane.

 How can Wheels Up rise to the challenge we’re all facing in the world right now?